Past Catalyse Events

 non-ACAT member :: online bookings £90 or cheque/invoice £105

-- To hear about research projects that are in the pipeline
+- To hear about research projects in the pipeline

 - To make contacts and network with experienced researchers in the CAT community, and

-- to explore your own research ideas in a small group with an experienced facilitator
+- to explore research ideas in a small group with an experienced facilitator

-There will also be an opportunity to discuss NIHR funding links with Barney Dunn – see https://www.nihr.ac.uk/our-research-community/NIHR-academy/nihr-training-programmes/nihr-hee-ica-programme/
+Information on NIHR funding links were available via Barney Dunn – see https://www.nihr.ac.uk/our-research-community/NIHR-academy/nihr-training-programmes/nihr-hee-ica-programme/

 - Anyone interested in expanding the research evidence base for CAT

 Stephen Taylor, Clinical Nurse Specialist in Psychological Medicine and Cognitive Analytic Therapist, Honorary lecturer in Mental Health Nursing at the University of West London

 Can we create ACE (Attached Compassionate Empathic) nurses with the use of a CAT/CFT based student nurse supervision group?

 Professor Barney Dunn, CAT Practitioner, Professor of Clinical Psychology, NIHR Career Development Fellow, Mood Disorders Centre, University of Exeter.